CarletonComputerScienceSociety/website/content/events/2025-2026/2025-06-29-trail-and-error.md

 A map of the park can be found [here](https://ncc-ccn.gc.ca/places/gatineau-park-trails-map).

 ---
+**NOTE:** *Hikes may be postponed depending on the weather.
+If the date changes, we’ll post updates on our Instagram stories and Discord.*
 ### Previous Hikes:
 - **June 7th** - Waterfall and Laurialt Trail, Gatineau Park